Skip to main content

 https://<your-databricks-workspace>/oidc/v1/token

-You will use this same token URL in both the Databricks SQL integration configuration and the Databricks REST API integration configuration for the Databricks Apps profile.
+You will use this same token URL in both the Databricks SQL integration configuration and the Databricks REST API integration configuration for the Databricks Apps data tag.

 Step 3: Configure Databricks SQL integrations